ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance

 \subsection{Problem Formulation}

-\textbf{Task.} The task for \method\ is to assist doctors by recommending the next laboratory group to flag patients with potential critical outcome or lengthened ED stay, based on patient triage and laboratory information.

-Let a patient have one triage group $x_0$ and $n$ laboratory groups $ [x_i]_{i=1}^n$with their respective associated results $ [r_i]_{i=0}^n$ in the order of $[x_0,r_0,x_1, r_1,x_2,r_2,....,x_n,r_n]$.
+Let a patient has triage features denoted by $x_0$ and $n$ laboratory groups $ [x_i]_{i=1}^n$with their associated results $ [r_i]_{i=0}^n$ in order $[x_0,r_0,x_1, r_1,x_2,r_2,....,x_n,r_n]$.
 Additionally, let $y$ denotes our prediction targets defined in \cref{sec:benchmark_descripton}.
-ED-Copilot first linearizes this patient's triage and laboratory into a text sequence, then passes it into a language model backbone to suggest the next lab group or predict the outcome.
+ED-Copilot first linearizes this patient's triage and laboratory results into a text sequence, which is then inputted into the PLM backbone to suggest the next group of tests or predict the outcome.
 We describe these steps in detail as follows.

-\textbf{Linearization.} As laboratory results and triage information are stored in a tabular format, we first convert it into a text sequence for a PLM to use.
-Specifically, we adopt a text template introduced by \citet{hegselmann2023tabllm} to linearize the laboratory group results $r = \textit{test name} : \textit{test value} | \textit{test name} : \textit{test value} ...$ \textit{Test name/value} refers to the name and recorded result of the ordered laboratory test respectively.
-Each \textit{test name/value pair is separated by a colon ($:$) and different pairs are demarcated by a pipe ($|$).
+\textbf{Linearization.} As laboratory results and triage information are stored in a tabular format, we first convert this information to text for a PLM to use.
+Specifically, we linearize laboratory group results via the following text template \citep{hegselmann2023tabllm} $r = \textit{test name} : \textit{test value} | \textit{test name} : \textit{test value} ...$ \textit{Test name/value} refers to the name and recorded result of the ordered laboratory test respectively.
+Each \textit{test name/value} pair is separated by a pipe ($|$).

-\textbf{Language Model Backbone.} ED-Copilot uses a PLM $G_{\theta}$ to take the input sequence, append a $\texttt{[EOS]}$ token after each group, and uses classification head upon the hidden representations of $G_{\theta}$ to select next laboratory group or predict the outcome: